-- a school counselor from the referring school; - the ALE administrator and/or ALE teacher; - the building principal or assistant principal from the referring school; - a parent, legal guardian, person having lawful control of the student, or person standing in loco parentis (if they choose to participate); - O The District shall document its efforts to contact the student's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis to schedule a meeting or a phone call for a placement meeting at the convenience of the parent, legal guardian, person having lawful control of the student, or person standing in loco parentis, and maintain such documentation in the student's Student Action Plan (SAP). - LEA special education/504 representative (if applicable); - at least one (1) of the student's regular classroom teacher(s); and - if the District so chooses, the student.
+- a school counselor from the referring school; - the ALE administrator and/or ALE teacher; - the building principal or assistant principal from the referring school; - a parent or legal guardian (if they choose to participate); - The District shall document its efforts to contact the student's parent or guardian to schedule a meeting or a phone call for a placement meeting at the parent or guardian's convenience, and maintain such documentation in the student's Student Action Plan (SAP). - LEA special education/504 representative (if applicable); - at least one (1) of the student's regular classroom teacher(s); and - if the District so chooses, the student.

-Students who are placed in the ALE shall generally exhibit at least two (2) of the characteristics from items a) through m) below:
+Students who are placed in the ALE shall generally exhibit at least two of the following characteristics:

 - a) Disruptive behavior;

 - b) Dropping out from school;

 - c) Personal or family problems or situations;

 - d) Recurring absenteeism;

-- e) Transition to or from residential programs

-In some circumstances, a single incident may result in an ALE placement.
-These situations must have approval from the central office.
+- e) Transition to or from residential programs In some circumstances, a single incident may result in an ALE placement.
+These situations must have